Home » Recipes » Baking » Brownies & Bars » Newfoundland Date Slice Recipe

 One of the best purchases ever!

-This cookbook I cherish is filled with one heirloom recipe after the other.
-Classic recipes that never go out of style and this Date Squares recipe is from Bishop Bergie’s contribution with a few modifications because I like a thicker more crumbly crumble.
+This cookbook I cherish is filled with one heirloom recipe after the other including these irresistable squares made with peanut butter and cripsy rice and a tasty sweet and sour chicken recipe I can’t live without.
+Classic recipes that never go out of style, and this Date Squares recipe is from Bishop Bergie’s contribution, with a few modifications because I like a thicker more crumbly crumble.
 But his recipe for the filling is … the best!

 Ingredients for a Matrimonial cake recipe.

-• Rolled outs – I prefer the old-fashioned kind because the oats themselves are much larger and I think they add more texture to the oatmeal crumb topping.
-Gluten-free or regular rolled oats work too.
+• Rolled oats – I prefer the old-fashioned kind because the oats themselves are much larger, and I think they add more texture to the oatmeal crumb topping.
+Gluten-free or regular rolled oats still work, but the texture of rolled oats is best.

 1. The filling is super easy to make.
 Simply add pitted dates to a large saucepan with 1 cup of water, vanilla, and white sugar and simmer to soften and break down the dates.